 The NAV of the Fund's shares is determined by dividing the total value of the Fund's portfolio investments, plus cash and other assets, less any liabilities (including accrued expenses or dividends), by the total number of shares outstanding.
-The Fund's shares are valued as of a particular time (the "Valuation Time") each day that the New York Stock Exchange (the "NYSE") opens for business.
-The Valuation Time is ordinarily at the close of regular trading on the NYSE (normally 4:00 p.m.
+The Fund's shares are valued as of a particular time (the "Valuation Time") each day that the New York Stock Exchange (the "NYSE") opens for business.1 The Valuation Time is ordinarily at the close of regular trading on the NYSE (normally 4:00 p.m.
 Eastern time).
 The Fund's most recent NAV is available on the Fund's website, www.citynationalrochdalefunds.com.

-Generally, the Fund's investments are valued at market value or, in the absence of a market value, at fair value as determined in good faith by the Adviser pursuant to procedures approved by or under the direction of the Board of Trustees.
-Pursuant to those procedures, the Board of Trustees has designated the Adviser as the Fund's valuation designee (the "Valuation Designee") responsible for determining whether market quotations are readily available and reliable, and making good faith determinations of fair value when appropriate.
-The Valuation Designee carries out its responsibilities with respect to fair value determinations through its internal fair value committee (the "Fair Value Committee").
+Generally, the Fund's investments are valued at market value or, in the absence of a market value, at fair value as determined in good faith by the Adviser pursuant to joint valuation procedures of the Fund and the Adviser.
+The Board of Trustees has designated the Adviser as the Fund's Valuation Designee responsible for making good faith determinations of fair value when appropriate, subject to oversight by the Board.
+The Valuation Designee has formed an internal fair value committee (the "Fair Value Committee") to assist with its designated responsibilities as the Valuation Designee.
 The Valuation Designee is subject to the general oversight of the Board.